Field Education - Stipend Programs - CalSWEC- Title IV-E Program

 The CalSWEC Title IV-E Program is a partnership among Schools of Social Work, public human service agencies and other related professional organizations to facilitate the integration of education and practice and assure that effective, culturally competent service is delivered to the people of California.
 Funded through Title IV-E monies, CalSWEC provides financial support to MSW students in exchange for a commitment to work in a public child welfare agency, within the State of California, for a minimum of one year for every year of support received.

-Two Year Stipend Program: The CalSWEC Title IV-E stipend program provides for two years of support, at $18,500 per year, for students enrolled in the Children, Youth, Women and Families (CYWF) concentration.
+Two Year Stipend Program: The CalSWEC Title IV-E stipend program provides for two years of support, at $18,500 per year, for a total of $37,000.

-Three Year Stipend Program: Students eligible to apply for the part-time (3 year) CalSWEC reimbursement program must be employees of the Department of Children and Family Services.
-All part-time applicants must provide a letter of support from their agency administrator/director.
+Three Year Stipend Program: Students must be current county or state child welfare employees.
+All 3 year program applicants must provide a letter of support from their agency administrator/director.
 Students participating in the program sign a contract to render one year of continuous and satisfactory full-time employment in their home public child welfare agency for each year of IV-E education support.
-Once contracted, the student receives full tuition and fees, costs for required books and mileage to school field sites.
+Once contracted, the student receives full tuition and fees, costs for required books and mileage to field internship sites.